 - You can request incorrect information be amended or a dispute noted on your file.

-- You can expect that your credit report cannot be looked at by anyone other than credit providers, potential credit providers, mortgage insurers and the credit reporting agency.
+- Your credit report cannot be looked at by anyone other than credit providers, potential credit providers, mortgage insurers and the credit reporting agency.

-- You can expect to be told by the credit provider if a loan is refused because of listings on your credit record.
+- You should be told by the credit provider if a loan is refused because of listings on your credit record.

 - The credit provider must seek your consent to: